The Amazing South Costa Rica

 Share This :

-March is one of the most beautiful months of the year to visit the south of Costa Rica, stable weather and incredible bird activity allow the visitor to enjoy the best birding scenarios of the country.
+February is one of the most beautiful months of the year to visit the South of Costa Rica, stable weather and incredible bird activity allow the visitor to enjoy the best birding scenarios of the country.
 This birding expedition has been planned for the dry season, but it can be done any time of the year.
-If you can not visit in March, plan with us for the time of your convenience.
+If you can not visit in February, plan with us for the time of your convenience.

 Enjoy comfortable lodges, and great food.